-With 100+ new online games set to enter the Indian gaming ecosystem, the addiction levels are only going to grow.
+With 100+ new online games set to enter the Indian gaming ecosystem, the addiction levels will only grow.
 Fraudsters and scammers will continue to do what they do best.
 To combat this, gaming companies are deploying fraud detection solutions to authenticate a user in real-time.

 SpringVerify, for instance, verifies the KYC details of the gamers to create real customer profiles.
-When gaming companies have more information about the users, they can screen them before they gamble and not after.
+When gaming companies have more information about the users, they can screen them before they gamble.

-A reliable verification process paves the way for a safer environment for individuals to play, and to combat gaming-related harm.
+A reliable verification process paves the way for a safer environment for individuals to play and combat gaming-related harm.

 With access to 200+ million court records across India, many companies have developed their in-house AI and ML-powered search algorithm.
 The technology is so precise that it can pick a needle from the haystack.

 Therefore, to see what employers or banking professionals see when they run a background check, individuals can screen themselves too.
-This exercise helps them to check where they have lived and worked, and if their name appears in any public litigation database, both criminal and civil.
+This exercise helps them check where they have lived and worked and if their name appears in any public litigation database, both criminal and civil.

-Background verification is a great way to address any potential errors and to not miss out on any opportunity to bag a job or loan or to start a business.
+Background verification is a great way to address any potential errors and not miss out on any opportunity to bag a job or loan or start a business.

 Simultaneously, it is illegal for the employer to ask about age, race, ethnicity, disability, marital status, and pregnancy during an interview or a background check.
 Protected information cannot be used to influence employment decisions.

 6. Professional License

 When the job applicant is a doctor, realtor, or accountant, background screening verifies if he possesses a valid license to protect the employer from negligent hiring claims.